philipn7/aws-sa-associate-saac02/notes/iam-accounts.md

 ## CloudWatch Logs
 - ![](images/Pasted%20image%2020211023154645.png)
 - We'll be seeing this alot so don't need to worry about details yet.
+- CloudWatch Logs is a service which can accept logging data, store it and monitor it.

 ## CloudTrail
 - Logs API calls and account events.
 So actions by user, role or service.